ClosetMonkey/Pht-Eventfd/README.md

-This fork of tpunts [pht](https://github.com/tpunt/pht) extension is an experiment to research pht's capabilities in providing async background tasks when coupled with eventloop services.
+This fork of tpunts [pht](https://github.com/tpunt/pht) extension is an experiment to research pht's capabilities in providing async background tasks when coupled with event driven PHP services.

 Only pht\Queue has been modified at this point.